simsam7/JsSpeechRecognizer/README.md

 ### Tips for the Live Demo

 1. Try training the word "yes", and then training the word "no".
-2. It is recommend that you train and test in a quiet room.
+2. It is recommended that you train and test in a quiet room.
 3. You can (and should) train a word multiple times.
 This is especially important if you are trying to recognize words that sound very similar such as "no" and "go".
 4. Use the "play" button to hear the audio data that was recorded.
 You should verify that a recording in the training set is of good quality and is of the correct word.
 5. If a recording is incorrect, of bad quality, or contains too much noise get rid of it with the "delete" button.